 You might be wondering what a public health analyst has to do with your personal health.

-The beauty of public health is that if you are one for the knack for the medical field but cannot stand the sight of blood or if you cannot stomach being around patient or simply are not interested in the patient care aspect of medicine, then you can consider public health.
+The beauty of public health is that if you are one for the knack for the medical field but cannot stand the sight of blood.
+Or if you cannot stomach being around the patient or simply are not interested in the patient care aspect of medicine, then you can consider public health.

 Why Do We Need Public Health Analyst?

 The knowledge most of us have of health is limited to doctors and the happenings inside the four walls of a hospital.